oracle/python-oracledb/doc/src/user_guide/json_data_type.rst

 JSON-Relational Duality Views
 =============================

-Oracle Database version 23 JSON-Relational Duality Views allow data to be stored as rows in tables to provide the benefits of the relational model and SQL access, while also allowing read and write access to data as JSON documents for application simplicity.
+Oracle AI Database 26ai JSON-Relational Duality Views allow data to be stored as rows in tables to provide the benefits of the relational model and SQL access, while also allowing read and write access to data as JSON documents for application simplicity.
 See the `JSON-Relational Duality Developer's Guide